 Items not covered by the supply and use tables include:

 - the volume of rainwater used by agricultural crops/pastures that are directly rain fed;

 - discharges to the environment resulting from the run–off of irrigation water;

 - the reuse/recycling of water on–farm or on–site (i.e. within homes or businesses);

 - the impact of storm water infiltration into the sewerage reticulation system.

-Calculating water use by industries is not straightforward.
+Calculating water use by industries is complex and involves a number of data sources and modelling.
 Water use can include self–extracted water, distributed water, or reuse water and sometimes a combination of all three sources are used.
 Calculating water use estimates for an industry or business is made more complicated when water is also supplied to other users, or when water is used in–stream (e.g. for cooling or hydro–power).
 As such simply adding self–extracted water, distributed water, and reuse water to derive a figure for total water use can be misleading.